RavenRR/CozyCottage/spec.md

  X Include form display of validation errors (form URL e.g. /recipes/new)
 Confirm:

- -(in progess) The application is pretty DRY
+ - The application is pretty DRY
  X Limited logic in controllers
  X Views use helper methods if appropriate
  X Views use partials if appropriate